Note: Circle keeps 10% of the custom fee you collect from your end users.

 Every transfer can incur the following fees:- Your custom fee: The extra amount you charge on top of the transfer.
 Circle keeps 10% of this amount.
 The remaining 90% goes to the fee recipient you configure on the source blockchain.

-- CCTP protocol fee: For Fast Transfers only, CCTP collects ~1 bps of the
+- CCTP protocol fee: For Fast Transfers only, CCTP collects a fee that

 SLOWspeed) do not incur this fee.
+For current fee rates, see CCTP V2 Fees.
 For how to configure the transfer speed, seeConfigure Transfer Speed and Maximum Cost.

 Funds flow